sebw/AAP2-ServiceNow/README.md

 - Authentication type: OAuth 2.0
 - OAuth profile: AAP default_profile

+> **📄Note**
+>
-**Note**Make sure you find the right job ID (it will most likely not be 54), you can find it by navigating to the https://aap.example.org/api/v2/workflow_job_templates URL in your browser.
+> Make sure you find the right job ID (it will most likely not be 54), you can find it by navigating to the https://aap.example.org/api/v2/workflow_job_templates URL in your browser.

 Click Submit